praeclarum/praeclarum.github.io/_posts/2025/2025-10-21-many-ways-to-deploy-ios.md

     Precious XXVII          00008140-000A0DC83013C01C
     Precious XXVIII         00008150-001C2C3E0EFB801C
     ```
     The only problem is that it will only report modern devices with their modern UDIDs.
-If you iOS 15 and older devices, then Apple doesn't support you and you have to use one of the other methods.
+If you have devices running iOS 15 or earlier, Apple doesn't support them with `devicectl`, so you'll have to use one of the other methods.
 3. **mlaunch**: Buried so deeply in the .NET iOS workloads that you'll need an oxygen mask to find it, is another wonderful tool called `mlaunch`.
 You can use it to list connected devices and their UDIDs with this command:
     ```bash
     mlaunch --listdev